lovepreetmultani/python/README.md

-# Data Science POCs with python
+# Data Science POCs with python libraries such as numpy, pandas, matplotlib